-The Late Norattam Bhatia entered a sale of agreement with the defendant in respect of the suit property on 17th April 1996 in which the suit property was sold to the defendant at \$75000 (United States Dollars seventy five thousand).
-By the said agreement the defendant was to pay US\$37500 (United States Dollars Thirty seven thousand five hundred) on execution of the agreement and the remaining balance was to be paid on delivery of the title deed in the defendant's name.
+The Late Norattam Bhatia entered a sale of agreement with the defendant in respect of the suit agreement and the remaining balance was to be paid on delivery of the title deed in the defendant's name.
 The agreement further stipulated that the vendor would indemnify the purchaser for any loss or damage suffered as a result of any damage suffered as a result of any defect in the vendor's title to the property which may prevent the purchaser from acquiring legal title to the same or from acquiring quiet possession of the same, and in such event a full refund would be effected and the property reverted to the vendor.

-The Late Norattam Bhatia's interest in the suit property was as a sole beneficiary under a trust created by the registered proprietors now deceased.
+(United States Dollars seventy five thousand).
+By the said agreement the defendant was to pay created by the registered proprietors now deceased.
 The whereabouts of the said trust deed were unknown.
 The Late Norattam Bhatia made several fruitless attempts to have the legal title to the suit land vested in him to enable him effect transfer to the defendant, but was unable to succeed in the absence of the said trust deed.